 Lender’s deposit requirements vary between cases.
 If you have bad credit, you may be asked to put down more money upfront to offset the risk you pose.
-This isn’t always the case though, but you’ll need the help of a mortgage broker to help you get the best deal.
+This isn’t always the case though, but you’ll need the help of a mortgage broker to help you get the right deal.

 Help to Buy and Shared Ownership for first time buyers

-If you're struggling to save enough deposit for the type of home you want, there are some government schemes in the UK that can help.
+If you're struggling to save enough for a deposit for the type of home you want, there are some government schemes in the UK that can help.
 For example, the Help to Buy equity loan allows you to borrow between 15% and 40% of the value of the property you want to buy.

-There’s also the shared ownership scheme, which allows you to buy a smaller share of a house and pay rent on the rest, which requires a smaller deposit.
+There’s also the Shared Ownership scheme, which allows you to buy a smaller share of a house and pay rent on the rest, which requires a smaller deposit.